Richelieu (1914 film)

 Richelieu is a 1914 American silent historical drama film written and directed by Allan Dwan, based on the play Richelieu written by Edward Bulwer-Lytton.
 It featured Lon Chaney, Murdock MacQuarrie and Pauline Bush.
 This was Allan Dwan's last film for Universal, as he moved to New York afterward to work at the Famous Players Company and married his lead actress Pauline Bush in 1915.

-Originally released in March 1914 at six reels in length (making it Chaney's first full-length feature), Universal eventually cut it down to four reels and put it out on Sept.
-26, 1914 as part of its regular programme of pictures.
+Originally released in March 1914 at six reels in length (making it Chaney's first full-length feature), Universal eventually cut it down to four reels and put it out on September 26, 1914 as part of its regular programme of pictures.
 Upon viewing the original 6-reel version, Moving Picture World had written in their review, "A six-reel production of the celebrated Cardinal Richelieu, following the lines of the famous play by that name....
 The plot is a highly interesting one toward the close, but the action in the first three reels is rather slow and confusing.
 This would have been much stronger as either a three or four reel production."
 The film is now considered to be lost.
 Neither the 6-reel nor the 4-reel version survives.

 Plot

 In 17th-century France, Cardinal Richelieu sends Adrien de Mauprat, who is in love with Richelieu's ward Julie de Mortemar, off to fight the Spanish, as punishment for his disobedience in an earlier military conflict.
-Baradas (Lon Chaney), a favorite of King Louis XIII, is also in love with Julie, and envies de Mauprat's victories when he winds up winning in battle and returning home a hero.
+Baradas, a favorite of King Louis XIII, is also in love with Julie, and envies de Mauprat's victories when he winds up winning in battle and returning home a hero.
 Baradas convinces de Mauprat that the cardinal is plotting against him and draws him into a scheme to kill the cardinal and seize the throne.
 Richelieu learns of the plot and De Mauprat is imprisoned and sentenced to be executed.
 Julie pleads for the release of her lover and winds up getting permission to marry him, and de Mauprat is released.
 Baradas is imprisoned instead, Julie winds up marrying de Mauprat, and Richelieu is restored to power.